-Our pricing model for estate planning is often distinguished from the traditional hourly billing of most law firms.
+Our pricing model for life planning is often distinguished from the traditional hourly billing of most law firms.
 The hourly model focuses on the work done by the attorney instead of the value to the client.
 While very common, hourly billing has some drawbacks that are not found in our value-based pricing:

 Inefficiency is rewarded.
 The attorney is paid more for putting more time into the issue, even if the additional work doesn't add value to you.
 The attorney is rewarded for taking more time to complete the work, rather than being motivated to complete the issue in the most efficient manner.

 Stifled communication.
 When you make a 15-minute phone call to an attorney that bills hourly, the client is billed for .25 hours of the attorney's time.
 Assuming the attorney's rate is $200 per hour, every 15-minute phone call costs the client $50.
 The natural result of this pricing model is discouraging to attorney-client communication.